faizan1295/KNIME/README.md

 -knime.password=your-password

 ## Contact
-If you have any questions, feel free to contact us at faizanabbas1295@gmail.com
+If you have any questions, feel free to contact me at faizanabbas1295@gmail.com